TIY-Rails-1507/blocks_procs_lambdas/01_blocks.md

 40
 80
 ```
-Notice we are already using a block - we pass the block to the `times` method.
-It calls the block 5 times.
+While we have yet to impliment our specific example, we are already using a block - we pass a the block to the `times` method.
+In this case, it calls the block 5 times.

 We could implement the above example using a method: